klausman/mcfw/README.md

 ### Force AIs flashlight

-Replaces any lasers with flashlights on all AIs, and forces flashlights to be toggle on.
+Replaces any lasers with flashlights on all AIs, and forces flashlights to be toggled.

 File: [forceFlashlightAI.sqf](./extras/forceFlashlightAI.sqf)